adrianocanofre/aws-architect-certified/topics/ec2/tips_tracks.md

 * Instance store volumes cannot be stopped.
 If the underlying host fails, you will lose your data;
 * EBS backed instances can be stopped.
 You will not lose the data on this instance if it is stopped;
 * You can reboot both, you will not lose your data;
 * By default, both ROOT volumes will be deleted on termination.
 However, with EBS volumes, you can tell AWS to keep the root device volume;

+#### CloudWatch

+* CloudWatch is used for monitoring performance;
+* CloudWatch can monitor most of AWS as well as your applications that run on AWS;
+* CloudWatch with EC2 will monitor events every 5 minutes by default;
+* You can have 1 minute intervals by turning on detailed monitoring;
+* You can create CloudWatch alarms which trigger notifications;
+* CloudWatch monitors performance;
+* CloudTrail is all about auditing, monitor API call in the AWS platform;
+* Standard Monitoring = 5 minutes;
+* Detailed Monitoring  = 1 minute;

+**What can I do with CloudWatch?**

+* Dashboard - Create awesome  dashboard to see what is happening with your AWS environment;
+* Alarms - Allows you to set Alarms that notify you when particular thresholds are hit;
+* Events - CloudWatch Events helps you to respond to state changes in your AWS resources;
+* Logs - CloudWatch logs helps you to aggregate, monitor, and store logs;